awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 #### Q7\.
 Can I calculate my own complaint rate by using metrics from the Amazon SES console or the GetSendStatistics API?<a name="cm-feedback-loop-q7"></a>

 No\.
 There are two primary reasons for this:
 + The complaint rate is calculated using representative volume \(see [Q6\.
 Over what period of time is my complaint rate calculated?](#cm-feedback-loop-q6)\)\.
-Depending on your sending rate, your complaint rate can stretch farther back in time than the Amazon SES console or `GetSendStatistics` can retrieve\.
-However, if you regularly monitor your complaint rates using those methods, you should still have a good indicator that you can use to catch problems before they get to levels that trigger a probation or suspension\.
+Depending on your sending rate, your complaint rate can stretch farther back in time than the Amazon SES console or `GetSendStatistics` API can retrieve\.
+For this reason, we recommend that you regularly use these methods to monitor the complaint rate for your account\.
+Monitoring your complaint rate in this way gives you the information you need to identify problems before they reach levels that could impact the delivery of your email\.
 + When calculating complaint rate, not every email counts\.
 Complaint rate is calculated as the percentage of complaints on mail sent to domains that send complaint feedback to Amazon SES\.

 #### Q8\.
 How can I find out which email addresses complained?<a name="cm-feedback-loop-q8"></a>